margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Climb Back Up ##
-You can climb back up even after you fall.
+You can climb back up.
-You can start over from the bottom and think big.
+You can start over from the bottom.
 You can begin again afresh after ending miserably.
 When one ladder moves, there's another ladder to climb.

-You can find another route, even after falling off course.
+You can find another route.
-You can find side doors and detours after missing an exit.
+You can find side roads and detours.
 You can take a turn for the best after taking a turn for the worst.
 You can see the world with different eyes after being blindsided.

+You can take a step back.
+You can return to where you started.
+You
 You can always take a step back after moving two steps too fast.
 There's a full picture to see and there's an aerial view.
 You can reutrn to where you started when you've gone too far out.